Chinese Legalism — Definition, Belief, History and Facts

 Meanwhile, their thoughts were presented in their own articles or other documentations, which made sure this philosophical school was well preserved and inherited in Chinese culture.

-The most influential and famous believer and practitioner of Legalism was Qin Shi Huang, the first emperor in the history of China, who built the Qin Dynasty (221 B. C. — 207 B. C.), the Great Wall and the Terra Cotta Warriors.
+The most influential and famous believer and practitioner of Legalism was Qin Shi Huang, the first emperor in the history of China, who established the Qin Dynasty (221 BC — 207 BC), defeated other kingdoms and unified the Middle Kingdom of China, and commanded to build the Great Wall and the Terra Cotta Warriors.

-He respected Legalism as the only dominant philosophy of the Qin Empire, and his most trusted ministers were excellent grandmasters of Legalism.
 Intellectuals were only allowed to learn Legalism ideology that was strictly implemented nationwide.
-This was the most prosperous era of the Legalism ideology in the history of China.
+This was the most prosperous era for the Legalism ideology in the history of China.

-After Qin Shi Huang departed, and his empire was overthrown, Legalism was widely considered to be quite cruel and strict, especially in a stable and unified empire.
+After Qin Shi Huang departed and his empire was overthrown, Legalism was widely considered to be over cruel and strict, especially in a stable and unified empire.

-Since then, Legalism was no longer dominant in the history of China, however, it was always applied as an auxiliary ideology combined with Confucianism in the next millenniums.
+In unified and stable dynasties, however, Legalism was always applied as an auxiliary ideology combined with Confucianism by emperors in the next millenniums.